nbanmp/ethereumctf/readme.md

  - the geth instance is restarted and a new blockchain is created each time the plugin is refreshed.

 ## Todo
- - Specify arguments for the deployed contracts.
- - Use the database that already exists instead of the filesystem.
+ - Move Bugs and Todo categories of the readme to GitHub issues.
+ - Create requirements.txt
+ - Create config.html
+ - Check if a blockchain is already running and do not restart it if restarting is not necessary.
  - Allow deploying of non-solidity contracts.
 (Directly paste in the evm code)
    - Could be in the same input box.
 Just check for a 0x in front?
    - Also need abi
    - or two types of challenges "ethereum-solidity" and "ethereum-evm"
- - Create requirements.txt
- - Create config.html
- - Check if a blockchain is already running and do not restart it if restarting is not necessary.
+ - Use the database that already exists instead of the filesystem.